 Section 1.
 Proposed Amendments

-Twenty percent (20%) of the total CCFT membership, sixty percent (60%) of the total Council of Representatives, or sixty percent (60%) of the total Executive Board may present, by signed petition, a proposed amendment(s) to this Constitution to the Secretary, who shall notify the membership within 72 hours of receipt of the proposed amendment(s).
-Discussion of the proposed amendment(s) will be scheduled for the next membership, Council of Representatives, and Executive Board meetings.
+Twenty percent (20%) of the total CCFT membership, sixty percent (60%) of the total Council of Representatives, or sixty percent (60%) of the total Executive Board may present, by signed petition, a proposed amendment(s) to this Constitution to the Secretary.
+A copy of the proposed amendment(s), along with an explanation of said amendment(s), shall be distributed to all members within 5 days of receipt of the proposed amendment(s).
+Discussion of the proposed amendment(s) will be scheduled for the next Council of Representatives and Executive Board meetings.

 Section 2.
-Elections of Amendments
+Ratification of Amendments

-The Elections Committee will hold a vote on the amendment(s) to this Constitution by the same methods described in the Constitution or Bylaws for elections by the general membership.
-Two-thirds (2/3) of those members voting shall be required for passage of the amendment(s), except for a dues or fees change or special assessment, which shall require a fifty-five percent (55%) majority of the membership voting for passage.
+Ratification voting for amendments to this Constitution may be conducted at a membership meeting, a Council of Representatives meeting, or by ballot in a general election conducted by the Elections Committee

+A two-thirds (2/3) majority of voting members, either shall be necessary to approve amendments or changes to the constitution other than changes to dues or special assessments as described in Article VIII, Section 2.

 ARTICLE XI: AVAILABILITY OF THE CONSTITUTION AND BYLAWS